Saniflo Repairs London

 Starting up at the wrong times.
 If your Saniflo starts up intermittently for no reason, you could have one of several problems: a faulty membrane and switch, a leaking tap filling up the Saniflo and setting it off, a leaking internal overflow, a shrunken membrane or a leaky non-return valve.
 Whatever the problem, we’ll find it and fix it.
 To arrange a repair and get your Saniflo toilet working smoothly again,

 Why Choose City Handyman?

 Same-day local coverage.
-Call us on 0845 224 0019 now and we’ll respond within two hours, anywhere in London.
+Call us on 0845 224 0019 now and we’ll respond within a few hours, anywhere in the top half of London.